oanastoicescu11/Calorie-tracker-PWP2021/README.md

 ## Release notes

+1.0.2 - Added PUT Meal functionality to the React Client

 1.0.1 - Added delete Portion functionaly to the React Client

 1.0 - First version of the PWP